 When calling, refer to their press release and tell them to add the credits ahead of time before your due dates.

-If all else fails, submit a complaint through the Better Business Bureau and request your disaster relief credits be applied to your account as well as an inconvenience credit in the amount of *whatever dollar amount you choose*.
+If all else fails, submit a complaint through the Better Business Bureau or email Sprint’s executive office and request your disaster relief credits be applied to your account as well as an inconvenience credit in the amount of *whatever dollar amount you choose*.
 Provide all of your information so they can look up your account and issue the credits.

 Remember, if you or your parents have any bills due – student loans, medical, credit cards, etc – make sure you reach out to the companies and let them know you (or the account holder) are in a disaster zone and cannot make payments for the next 2-3 months until you recover.
 While some places won’t waive your payments, they can put your account on hold and stop any interest charges from accruing.